International Student Congress Of (bio)Medical Sciences: Other notable speakers at ISCOMS

-This year's theme
+Yearly themes

+2025

-The theme for ISCOMS 2025 is ‘Harmonious Healthcare’, addressing the global challenges related to the environment, climate change, conflict, and healthcare.
-We will focus on the collaboration between the Global North and Global South.
+The theme for the 2025 congress was ´Harmonious Healthcare´ focusing on global health challenges related to the environment, climate change, and conflict, with an emphasis on (future) collaboration between the so-called Global North and Global South.
 These concepts refer to the diverse socio-economic landscapes of our world.
 In the developing countries of the Global South, there is a young and dynamic population with great potential for innovative ideas.
 Meanwhile, the Global North has advanced technological knowledge, but its population is ageing.
-Our core question is: how can these two worlds strengthen each other in a harmonious and beneficial way?
-We aim to approach these complex global issues with optimism to find solutions together.
+The core question is: how can these two worlds strengthen each other in a harmonious and beneficial way?
+Therefore, the aim is to approach these complex global issues with optimism to find solutions together.
 Harmonious Healthcare represents the alignment of various topics aimed at bringing together diverse backgrounds and talents.

+2026

+The 2026 congress was held under the theme "Breaking Biomedical Boundaries".
+Therefore, it highlighted the importance of innovation and how it can help to push the limits of the biomedical world through collaboration.
+More precisely, it aims to drive cross-disciplinary collaboration that includes diverse genders, cultures and nationalities.

 Organisational structure

 The organisation of ISCOMS consists of (bio)medical students from the University of Groningen.
 There are nine Executive Board members and 25 committee members.
 Committees include the Scientific Programme, Sponsors & Fundraising, International Contacts, Hosting & Logistics, Media & Branding, and Research & Development.